open-telemetry/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 - `try_again`
 - `no_recovery`
 - `address_family_not_supported`
-- the full exception type name.
+- the full exception type name

 See [SocketError](https://learn.microsoft.com/dotnet/api/system.net.sockets.socketerror) for more details.